pcarbo/lbfgsb-matlab/README.md

-knowledge of the Hessian is not required; the solver computes search directions by keeping track of a quadratic model of the objective function with a limited-memory BFGS (Broyden-Fletcher-Goldfarb-Shanno) approximation to the Hessian (1).
+knowledge of the Hessian is not required; the solver computes search directions by keeping track of a quadratic model of the objective function with a limited-memory BFGS (Broyden-Fletcher-Goldfarb-Shanno) approximation to the Hessian (Note #1).
 The algorithm was developed by Ciyou Zhu, Richard Byrd and Jorge Nocedal.
 For more information, go to the [original distribution site](http://www.ece.northwestern.edu/~nocedal/lbfgsb.html) for the L-BFGS-B software package.

-I've designed an interface to the L-BFGS-B solver so that it can be called like any other function in MATLAB (2).
+I've designed an interface to the L-BFGS-B solver so that it can be called like any other function in MATLAB (Note #2).
 See the text below for more information on installing and calling this function in MATLAB.
 Along the way, I've also developed a C++ class that encapsulates all the "messy" details in executing the L-BFGS-B